jmreicha/kubernetes-infrastructure/README.md

 # Kubernetes Infrastructure

 Declarative (and slightly opinionated) infrastructure for Kubernetes.
-This set of resources intends to provide a batteries-included set of self-updating infrastructure that can be used for configuring and securing Kubernetes clusters according to best practices.
+This repo intends to provide a full set of batteries-included and self-updating infrastructure that can be used for configuring and securing Kubernetes clusters according to best practices.
+Each change is fully tested before it is automatically merged into the main branch.

-The configs are split into different parts, which can be deployed separately:
+The configs are split into different components, which can be deployed separately:

 - bootstrap: required ArgoCD configs for configuration.
-- system: core system infrastructure to be deployed into every cluster.
+- system: core system infrastructure to be deployed for the cluster.
 - monitoring: monitoring configuration for the cluster.
 - network: network configuration for the cluster.
 - security: security configuration for the cluster.